parkjin-nim/Behavioral_cloning/README.md

 Indeed, the result of model trained by driving on both tracks showed much strong tendency to keep the vehicle in the center of road, even around sharp corners, successfully soving the cornering issue. 'run_track2.mp4' video was taken at the final stage of model, and it shows no off-center issue when vehicle's cornering.

-Driving straight forward, the vehicle wiggles a little, which was understandable considering my poor jittery arrow key control on many sharp curves of Track 2.
+**immitation learning meaning just good as much as the humans do** Driving straight forward, the vehicle wiggles a little, which was understandable considering my poor jittery arrow key control on many sharp curves of Track 2.
 Like it said in the behavioral cloning, the model seems to be as much good as the humans do.

+**removing left-turn bias**
-[sample driving data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided has left turn bias due to the data imbalance.
-Thi can be overcome using another augmentation of data as we did in the traffic sign classification.
+[sample driving data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity has left turn bias due to the data imbalance.
+This can be overcome using another augmentation of data as we did in the traffic sign classification.
 In this case, i preprocessed data by giving flip transformations to double the original data so that the model learn driving opposite direction at the same time.

 Now the total number of images of data is 67923.

-For the sencond track, however, i chose not to add the flip transformations.
-It is because there are two lanes in the second track  instead of one lane in the first track, and flipping the an image would make the vehicle look driving forward on the left lane of road.
+**don't learn driving the opposite side of the lane** For the sencond track, however, i chose not to add the flip transformations.
+It is because there are two lanes in the second track  instead of one in the first track, and flipping the an image would make the vehicle look driving forward on the left lane of road.
 We probably don't want the model to learn it due to legal issues in some countries.
 So in order to make sure of the model not to be confused, there are no flipping transformations for the second track images.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.